equinor/radix-public-site/public-site/site/docs/topic-uptime/index.md

 ## Radix Playground services

 Use Playground for testing Radix, see if it’s a good fit for your projects, and provide feedback.
-When you are ready to commit, register your application in the Radix Platform,even if your application still is development stage.
+When you are ready to commit, register your application in the Radix Platform, even if your application still is development stage.
 The Radix Platform has improved services.

 - **Support channels:** Same as for Radix Platform (see above).
 Help will be provided when team has capacity